unikraft/packer-plugin-unikraft/README.md

 The example must contain the `required_plugins` block and require your plugin at the latest or any other released version.
 This will help test and validate plugin releases.

-## Registering Documentation on Packer.io
+## Registering Documentation on Packer.io - TODO

 Documentation for a plugin is maintained within the `docs` directory and served on GitHub.
 To include plugin docs on Packer.io a global pre-hook has been added to the main scaffolding .goreleaser.yml file, that if uncommented will generate and include a docs.zip file as part of the plugin release.